-This work originally appeared in: Christopher Meyers, ed., Journalism Ethics: A Philosophical Approach.
-New York: Oxford University Press, 2010.
+This was first published in: Christopher Meyers, ed., Journalism Ethics: A Philosophical Approach.
+NY: Oxford University Press, 2010.

 Much of the criticism comes under the banner of transparency and accountability, and centers on narrow matters such as alleged partisan leanings among reporters.
 That trivializes the matter.
 The exuberant rise of New Media and the steady collapse of established media business models are raising issues related to independence and conflict of interest in much more profound ways than allegations over mere campaign giving would imply.

 As I will suggest, innovations such as online advertising tied to specific editorial content, highly targeted websites intended to nurture demographically attractive micro-publics, nonprofit funding of editorial initiatives, and an increase in amateur or non-fulltime journalists all are potentially problematic in ways that pre-Internet formulations of conflict of interest do not fully anticipate.

 So conflict of interest has a bright future.
 It also has an illustrious past.
 Indeed, it is virtually a cultural archetype of journalistic corruption: the business writer who covers a company in which she owns shares, the politics reporter who accepts a weekend junket from a wealthy office-seeker, the publisher who kills an embarrassing story about an advertiser arrested in an anti-prostitution sweep, the media company that diverts resources to promotional coverage of the products of a corporate affiliate.